 Main Subheading

 The slope of the tangent line is equivalent to the derivative of the function at that point.
-The derivative, often denoted as f'(x) or dy/dx, is itself a function that gives the slope of the original function f(x) at any x-value.
+But the derivative, often denoted as f'(x) or dy/dx, is itself a function that gives the slope of the original function f(x) at any x-value.
 Understanding this relationship is critical, as it forms the bridge between geometrical interpretation and analytical calculation.
 Knowing how to find the derivative is essential for determining the slope of the tangent line.

 Comprehensive Overview